Most Effective Products

 Treatment

-Before using any herbicide product, make sure you first have on the proper PPE for safety (gloves, glasses, mask).
+Before using any herbicide product, make sure you have on the proper personal protective equipment (PPE).

-If carpetweed has already emerged on your lawn they can possibly be hand-pulled out if it there isn't many or if they are young, but if there is a large invasion, some post-emergent products can help to eliminate these invaders.
+If carpetweed has already emerged on your lawn, it can possibly be hand-pulled out if there aren't many or if it is young.
+However, if there is a large invasion, some post-emergent products can help to eliminate these invaders.

-Post-emergent herbicides containing either diquat, flumioxazin, dicamba, 2,4-d, glyphosphate, or oxyflurofen will work to remove carpetweeds.
+Post-emergent herbicides containing either diquat, flumioxazin, dicamba, 2,4-d, glyphosate, or oxyfluorfen will work to remove carpetweed.

 Step 1: Measure and Mix Herbicide

-Fahrenheit Herbicide is a post-emergent herbicide that contains the active ingredient Dicamba 33% and Metsulfuron-methyl 5%.
-This product is water dispersible granule that will kill weeds like carpetweed and other broadleaf and grassy weeds in warm-seasoned turf.
+Fahrenheit Herbicide is a post-emergent herbicide containing the active ingredients Dicamba 33% and Metsulfuron-methyl 5%.
+This product is a water-dispersible granule that will kill carpetweed and other broadleaf and grassy weeds in warm-seasoned turf.

-Use 0.2 oz. of Fahrenheit Herbicide in 1 gallon of water per 1,000 sq. ft. of turf to make spot applications.
+To make spot applications, use 0.2 oz. of Fahrenheit Herbicide in 1 gallon of water per 1,000 sq. ft. of turf.
 For larger coverage, apply 3-4 oz. of product in 20-80 gallons of water per acre.

 To get rid of carpetweed from cool-seasoned turf, use 2,4-D Amine Selective Post-Emergent Herbicide.

-2,4-D Amine Selective Post-Emergent Herbicide is a post-emergent herbicide that contains the active ingredient 2,4-D 46.8%.
-This product is a flowable emulsifiable concentrate that can treat various broadleaf weeds such as carpetweed in residential lawns, grassy areas, drainage ditch banks, and cool-seasoned turf.
+2,4-D Amine Selective Post-Emergent Herbicide is a post-emergent herbicide containing the active ingredient 2,4-D 46.8%.
+This product is a flowable emulsifiable concentrate that can treat various broadleaf weeds, such as carpetweed, in residential lawns, grassy areas, drainage ditch banks, and cool-seasoned turf.

-Use 1/4 pint of 2,4-D Amine Selective Post-Emergent Herbicide in 3 gallons of water to make spot applications in ornamental turf areas.
+To make spot applications in ornamental turf areas, use 1/4 pint of 2,4-D Amine Selective Post-Emergent Herbicide in 3 gallons of water.

-Determine how much herbicide material to use by measuring the square footage of the treatment area.
-To do this, measure the length and width of the treatment area in feet then multiply them together (length X width = square footage).
-For acreage, take the square footage and divide it by one acre (square footage / 43,560 sq. ft. = acres).
+Measure the square footage of the treatment area to determine how much herbicide material to use.
+To do this, measure the length and width of the treatment area in feet and multiply them together (length X width = square footage).
+For acreage, divide the square footage by one acre (square footage / 43,560 sq. ft. = acres).

-Mix and apply the product in handheld pump sprayer for areas lesser than 1,000 sq. ft. in size.
-Anything larger than this then you may have to use a backpack sprayer or spray rig.
+Mix and apply the product in a handheld pump sprayer for areas less than 1,000 sq. ft. in size.
+For anything larger than this, you may have to use a backpack sprayer or spray rig.

-To mix for either of these products, you will need to pour half the amount of water then add the measured amount of herbicide material.
-Next, pour in the remaining half of water and agitate until the solution is mixed.
+To mix either of these products, you will need to pour half the amount of water into a bowl and add the measured amount of herbicide material.
+Next, pour the remaining half of water and agitate until the solution is mixed.

-Keep in mind that when making applications over St. Augustinegrass, Bermudagrass, or Zoysiagrass, temporary stunting or chlorosis may occur.
+Remember that temporary stunting or chlorosis may occur when making applications over St. Augustinegrass, Bermudagrass, or Zoysiagrass.

 Step 2: Apply Herbicide